 In Schildau horse driving sport of the extra class is offered.
 Namely on the Carriage Horse – Driving Arena „Pferdesport Arena“ on Sitzenrodaer Street.
 This driving sport facility is several times a year venue for competitions partly up to German championships or qualification runs for world championships.
 In addition, 2022 there are again horse sport events as a competition on the „Schildbürger – distance“.

-The 2020 cancelled because of Corona conditions world championship of the Para drivers takes place now of 06.- 08.
+The 2020 cancelled because of Corona conditions world championship of the Para drivers took place now of 06.- 08.
 August 2021 on the carriage horse driving arena in Schildau.

 The special feature of the Horse – Driving facility in Schildau is the connection with the Schildbürger tales: the obstacles were designed as a setting for Schildbürger pranks and replicas of Schildau buildings.
 In the surrounding area, as a supplement to the obstacle rides, cross-country tests and other horse driving competitions, as well as equestrian events, take place.
 The „distance – driving“ in the woods between Schildau and Ochsensaal enjoys increasing popularity.
 The shooting guild as the operator is a regular guest at the Leipzig fair „Partner Pferd“ (Partner Horse) with the model of the „Pferdesport – Arena Schildau“ (Carriage Horse – Driving facility Schildau).